 - QTc interval > 470 msec

-- Any other known malignancy within 3 years (with the exception of non-melanoma skin cancer that had undergone curative treatment, cervical cancer in situ, or ductal/lobular carcinoma in situ of the breast that has underwent local treatment
+- Any other known malignancy within 3 years before the start of treatment (with the exception of non-melanoma skin cancer that had undergone curative treatment, cervical cancer in situ, or ductal/lobular carcinoma in situ of the breast that has underwent local treatment

 - Active gastrointestinal tract disease with malabsorption syndrome.

 - Non-healing wound, fracture, or ulcer, or presence of symptomatic peripheral vascular disease.

 - Treatment with radiation therapy or surgery within 4 weeks prior to starting treatment.

 - Recent history of weight loss > 10% of current body weight in past 3 months before the start of treatment.